gbd77rc/esp32-iot-x509/docs/FirmwareDevelopment.md

 ### Environment Sensor

 This library will handle environment sensor reading.
 It will wrap the [SimpleDHT](https://github.com/winlinvip/SimpleDHT?utm_source=platformio&utm_medium=piohome) library.
+It will make sure the reading of the sensor is done on core 0.

+### GPS Sensor

-It will make sure the reading of the sensor is done core 0.
+This library will handle GPS sensor reading.
+It will wrap the [TinyGPSPlus](https://github.com/mikalhart/TinyGPSPlus) library.
+It will make sure the reading of the sensor is done on core 0.